nus-cs1010/2324-s1/docs/zoom.md

 ## Links to Join Zoom

-The Zoom session information will be/have been sent to you privately.
-Check your email for information.
+The Zoom session information is shared privately on [Piazza](https://piazza.com/class/kdgunoizhic105?cid=7).